 OPC takes the safety and wellbeing of our staff seriously

-• Violence or threats of violence are never acceptable, and we will respond accordingly.
-This may include issuing a warning, reporting a matter of concern to the Police, or issuing a trespass notice to limit entry onto OPC premises.
+Violence or threats of violence are not tolerated, and we will respond accordingly.
+This may include issuing a warning, limiting access to our services, reporting a matter of concern to the Police, or issuing a trespass notice.
+OPC may use or disclose your personal information to the Police or to a complaints body, to report threats of violence or offensive communications.
+This will be done as it is necessary for the safety and wellbeing of our staff.

 Read our policy for responding to threats to staff safety

-• Communication with our staff that does not respect their wellbeing and safety may result in a warning and in serious or repeated cases may mean that we are not able to deal with your complaint.
+• Inappropriate or offensive communication with our staff may result in a warning or may mean that we are not able to deal with your complaint.

 This includes:

-• abusive or offensive comments or threats to staff
+• abusive or offensive comments or threats to OPC staff

-• intimidation or harassment of staff by phone or email
+• intimidation or harassment of OPC staff by phone or email

-• inappropriate questions to staff or referencing non-relevant staff personal information
+• inappropriate questions to OPC staff or referencing non-relevant OPC staff personal information

-• threats to defame staff or to publish personal information about staff
+• threats to defame OPC staff or to publish personal information about OPC staff

-• a communication that breaches the communication principles in the Harmful Digital Communications Act.
+• posting personal information about OPC staff online, including any communication that breaches the communication principles in the Harmful Digital Communications Act.

 What we can't do